klimeryk/recalendar/README.md

 Just run `php generate.php` any time you need to regenerate the calendar after config changes.
 If you want to update the `recalendar` source code, either use `git pull` or download the newest ZIP archive and override all the files (make sure you're using the `local.config.php` approach, as described above).

 **NOTE**: The update process is mostly for when you're tweaking your configuration and/or generating a calendar for the next year.
 Due to how ReMarkble tablet works, you can't easily "migrate" your notes from your previous version of the calendar/file to the new one.
 To the tablet, it's a new, "empty" file.
 You can select and copy notes from each page individually and move them over, but that's very cumbersome.

+## Known issues

+### Links are hard to trigger

+Unfortunately, due to the [limitations of mPDF](https://mpdf.github.io/css-stylesheets/supported-css.html), lots of layouting was done using tables (hello webdevelopment in 2000s ;)).
+As a result, the links usually only take up as much space as their text.
+So it's easier to target `11` than `1`, because it's "bigger".
+I've tried different approaches, but it boils down to no block items in tables in mPDF and it's not something I can overcome.
+I'd have to switch to a different library, but that's something I realized too late in the process.
+In practice, I did not find it that disruptive, but, of course, YMMV.

+### It's slow to generate

+It takes around 15-20 seconds to generate the full file on my laptop - YMMV.
+I've tried optimizing the script, but the profiling data clearly showed the [bottleneck is in the mPDF library](https://mpdf.github.io/troubleshooting/slow.html).
+So there was not much I could do (except for trying some configuration options that had marginal impact).
+In the end, it's not bad since you will only "feel" this when trying out different configuration options.
+The PDF itself, of course, works like any other PDF files.

+### It does not cover the full page on my XYZ tablet/device

+I only have ReMarkable 2 to test with and I wanted to take up all the available space on the screen for it.
+So it's been optimized for RM2's screen size.
+Try adjusting the [`format` configuration option](https://github.com/klimeryk/recalendar/blob/cbd2d84507eae773cd21b03448ca170b6ee5690a/config.php#L61-L64) and editing the CSS styles.

 ## License